alfredats/PDPA-DBNO_reactCamunda/README.md

-# PDPA-DBNO_reactCamund: A further experiment on having a React front-end with Camunda
+# PDPA-DBNO_reactCamunda: A further experiment on having a React front-end with Camunda

+Based upon work from @mengwong on the visual language of legal obligations as AndOr trees.

 It hasn't been built for deployment.

 ## Description
 Camunda got big bucks from seed funding recently and it got people excited about BPMN & DMN again.

 Here's an example of how to connect a front-end powered by the React ecosystem with Camunda as a REPL-like enviroment.
-Given that Camunda's

 ## Requires
 - Yarn